 3. Detach the NFC module cable (3) from the top cover/keyboard.
 (The NFC module cable is attached to the top cover/keyboard with double-sided adhesive.)

 4. Remove the NFC module cable.

-To install the NFC module cable, reverse the removal procedure.
+Reverse this procedure to install the NFC module cable.